ReplacementBot/ReplacementBot/tests/README.md

 ![CircleCI Master](https://img.shields.io/circleci/build/github/MrBartusek/ReplacementBot?label=master&logo=circleci&token=6bae64ae7a523f3f207804bf7818dc1d56f420a4)
 [![codecov](https://codecov.io/gh/MrBartusek/ReplacementBot/branch/master/graph/badge.svg?token=ONXF6BONI4)](https://codecov.io/gh/MrBartusek/ReplacementBot)

-ReplacementBot uses [Jest](https://jestjs.io) for Testing.
+ReplacementBot uses [Jest](https://jestjs.io) for Testing and, [CircleCi](https://circleci.com) for Cloud Testing.

-### Running tests
+## Running tests

-You can locally run test via `npm test` command
+You can locally run test via `npm test` command after ReplacementBot Setup.
+If you want test to run in full mode (recommended) please read [Configuration Guide](#configuration-for-running-system-tests-locally)

-Additionally, every master commit and PRs are tested in the cloud by CircleCi
+Additionally, every commit and PRs are tested in the cloud by CircleCi.
+Hoverer, PRs from Forked Repositories are build in [Dry Mode](dry-and-full-mode)

-### Configuration for Running Tests Locally
+## Configuration for Running System Tests Locally

-To run test locally you need additional configuration
+To run test system tests locally you need additional configuration
 1. Create second Bot in [Discord Developer Portal](https://discordapp.com/developers/applications/)
 2. Create new Guild that will be used only for Tests.
 3. Add bot to Guild and give it `Administrator` permissions.
 You can use [Permissions Calculator](https://discordapi.com/permissions.html#8)